Westsächsische Hochschule Zwickau: History

 Zwickau's tradition of higher education reaches back to the founding of a Latin school in the late thirteenth century.
 The origins of the vocational university, however, are more connected to the boom of mining and industrial production in Saxony in the early 1800s.
 The rise of coal production and processing in the region created a demand for workers with a high level of technical training and industry pushed for the development of educational training institutions.
 A Sunday training school for workers was opened in 1828, followed by the “Bergschule Zwickau,” a school to teach technical skills related to mining, in 1862.
 By 1949, the Bergschule Zwickau had developed into a full-fledged mining engineering school.
 Parallel to the development of the mining school, in 1897 the engineers Paul Kirchhoff and Leander Hummel founded an engineering school in cooperation with the local municipal government.

 In 1965, the mining engineering school and the general engineering school merged, eventually gaining the right to grant doctorates under the name “Ingenieur-Hochschule Zwickau.”
 In 1989, the institution assimilated a school for economics in Plauen and a plant-engineering and construction school in Glauchau, becoming a full technical university.

 After the reunification of Germany, there was an attempt to merge this engineering-focused technical university with Zwickau's teacher training college into one small university.
 This idea, however, lacked political support in the Saxon government and did not succeed.
 The teacher training college was assimilated into the Technical University of Chemnitz and the engineering school was changed to a “Fachhochschule” or vocational university, with the right to grant Bachelor's and master's degrees, but not doctorates.
 The name of the engineering school was then changed to the current “Westsächsische Hochschule Zwickau” or Westsächsische Hochschule Zwickau - University of Applied Sciences.

 Faculties

 Following the motto Technology, Economics and Quality of Life the university is organised into eight faculties:

 Applied Arts Schneeberg

 The Faculty of Applied Arts Schneeberg conveys scientific, theoretical, artistic and design fundamentals.
-The broad based programme of study offers courses which lead to a high level of design and technical qualification.
-In the musical instrument making programme with the fields of plucked and bow instruments, knowledge and skills are conveyed, which gives students the expertise and skills necessary to design and build artistic high-quality musical instruments.
+The broad based programme of study offers courses which lead to design and technical qualification.